Emilio-2021/Emilio-2021/README.md

 - 👋 Hi, I’m @Emilio-2021 Bachelor of Science in Computer Engineering
 - 👀 I’m interested in programming languages, databases and statistics
 - 🌱 Portfolio: https://emilio-2021.github.io/portfolio/
-- 💞️ I’m looking to collaborate on a team of pythonists ;)
 - 📫 How to reach me: ccemil2k1@gmail.com

 <!---